Uncategorized

 • Folder/3-ring binder

 • Personal headphone set.
 The technology our curriculum utilizes has many audio/video elements that will enhance the student learning experience and will require that they have a reliable set of headphones for use every day.
+These headphones should rely upon a wired connection and not Bluetooth.

 The Tools of the Trade